 A Chinese news app is quietly referring millions of pageviews — here’s how global publishers can take advantage

-Traffic to your most engaging content can come from unexpected places.
-Case in point—Chartbeat’s data science team recently found that TopBuzz, a China-based news aggregation app, was responsible for a multi-million spike in pageviews among our publishers late last year.
+Referral traffic to your most engaging content can come from unexpected places.
+Case in point—Chartbeat’s data science team recently found that TopBuzz, a China-based news aggregation app from ByteDance, was responsible for a multi-million spike in pageviews among our publishers late last year.

-In December alone, TopBuzz referred almost 34 million pageviews across Chartbeat publishers throughout the world, a 36x increase from January 2017.
-We also found that about half of the traffic referred by this app comes from the U.S., but we are increasingly seeing a significant share from countries such as Brazil, France, Germany, Italy and the UK.
+In December alone, TopBuzz referred almost 34 million pageviews across Chartbeat publishers throughout the world.
+This is a 36x increase from January 2017.
+We also found that about half of the traffic referred by this app comes from the U.S. However, we increasingly see a significant share from countries such as Brazil, France, Germany, Italy and the UK.

 Here’s a closer look at TopBuzz referral traffic since 2017 through February, peaking around December of last year: